 Amankora Punakha, Punakha Valley Bhutan

-Shaded by Chinese cherry trees and illuminated with a fire and lamps by night, the courtyard is a calming place where guests can dine outdoors.
+Shaded by Chinese cherry trees and illuminated with fire and lamps by night, the courtyard outside the farmhouse is a calming place where guests can dine outdoors.
 Western and Bhutanese dishes are served here or in the farmhouse on communal tables.
-Cooking classes are held in the tea pavilion, while a traditional altar room for meditation is available, along with a library, swimming pool, steam room and yoga room.
-Just a short drive away sits the stunning Punakha Dzong and Puntsho Pelri Palace which make for a great day trip.
+Cooking classes are held in the tea pavilion, while a traditional altar room for meditation is available, along with a library, steam room and yoga room.

 Of all the Amankoras in Bhutan, we feel the Punakha Lodge has the most character.
 If you’re going to splurge and choose just one, we highly recommend this property for both a luxurious and relaxing stay.